teusink/Home-Security-by-Pi/4-Maintenance.md

 - Add this line: `0 4 * * SUN sudo sh /home/pi/pi-update.sh >/home/pi/pi-update.log`.
 This line means that it will do an update every Sunday at 4 am and it outputs it logs to a log file.
 - Add this line: `0 6 * * SUN sudo /usr/sbin/ssmtp your_account_name@domain.tld < /home/pi/pi-update.log `.
 This line means that the log-file created in the update above will be emailed to you every Sunday at 6 am.

+Note: the script pi-update.sh has two options (parameters):
+- `no-reboot`: To prevent the reboot from happening.
+It might come in handy if you want to do rebooting in another way.
+- `dist-upgrade`: Instead of doing `apt-get upgrade -y` it does `apt-get dist-upgrade -y`.
+The difference is that dist-upgrade also removes packages, which might be dangerous to your setup.
+- Example: `sudo sudo sh /home/pi/pi-update.sh no-reboot`

 ## Patching PiVPN
 OpenVPN has unattended upgrades and it upgrades itself.
 No further configuration required here.